 - Issues With Pregnancy And Breastfeeding

 Yes, we spoke of how good these seeds can be during pregnancy.
-But only in moderation.
-And coming to breastfeeding, less information is available.
-Consult your doctor before use.
+But only consume in moderation.
+However, when it comes to breastfeeding, less information is available.
+Consult your doctor before consuming.

 - Concerns With Supplements